AdobeDocs/workfront.en/help/quicksilver/workfront-library/administration-and-setup/manage-assets/manage-assets-for-other-users.md

 product-area: documents;user-management
 navigation-topic: manage-assets
 title: Manage assets for other users
-description: As a [!DNL Workfront] administrator, you can access and manage all of the assets in [!DNL Workfront] Library.
+description: As a [!DNL Workfront] administrator, you can access and manage all of the assets in [!DNL Workfront Library].
 You can perform basic actions, such as sharing, renaming, or deleting, for all user content.
 You can also transfer ownership of individual assets.
 For information on how to transfer individual assets, see the sectionTransfer individual assets in Transfer ownership assets to another user.
 feature: Workfront Library, Digital Content and Documents
 exl-id: cc0558b9-752a-4b4f-8202-a7922283acfd
 ---
 # Manage assets for other users

-As a [!DNL Workfront] administrator, you can access and manage all of the assets in [!DNL Workfront] Library.
+As a [!DNL Workfront] administrator, you can access and manage all of the assets in [!DNL Workfront Library].
 You can perform basic actions, such as sharing, renaming, or deleting, for all user content.
 You can also transfer ownership of individual assets.
 For information on how to transfer individual assets, see the section [Transfer individual assets](../../../workfront-library/administration-and-setup/manage-assets/transfer-ownership-to-others.md#transfer) in [Transfer ownership assets to another user](../../../workfront-library/administration-and-setup/manage-assets/transfer-ownership-to-others.md).

 ## View All Content by Owner